minusthebear/Chatboogie/README.md

 The goal of this application is to show my progress and burgeoning skills as a programmer.
 The application is a two-tiered chat application, one where privileged users ("doctors") and non-privileged users ("users") can chat with one another.

 This application uses the MEAN Stack framework (MongoDB, Express, Angular.JS, Node.JS).
 I use Socket.IO for real-time bidirectional communication.
-I use Redis as the data structure server.
+I use Redis as the data structure store.

 There are two options on this page: you can either register as a temporary "user" and your information is erased in a half-hour, or you could register as a "doctor" and have your information stored.